WHETHER YOU’RE SEEKING A HIP URBAN OASIS OR CLASSIC RURAL HIDEAWAY, YOU’RE SURE TO FIND YOUR PERFECT FIT IN ONE OF THESE BOULDER NEIGHBORHOODS

 Whittier, one of the most established neighborhoods in Boulder, is a highly sought-after area for homebuyers.
 With tree-lined streets and large, Victorian houses, this historic neighborhood exudes a welcoming and vibrant aura to residents and visitors.

 Located adjacent to Pearl Street, this neighborhood was established in 1859.
 Several historic houses are still present on Whittier’s streets, which gives the feeling of stepping back in time.

-Homebuyers can choose from Whittier’s mix of traditional single-family homes to grand historic houses.
+Partnering with a Boulder real estate agent, homebuyers can choose from Whittier’s mix of traditional single-family homes to grand historic houses.
 Regardless of the type of home, the neighborhood’s residences and structures all share an attention to detail and quality craftsmanship.
 Quirky artistic touches, historical influences, a spectrum of facade colors, and interesting lawn ornaments make walking or driving down Whittier’s streets a fun activity.

 Easy walkability and accessibility to nearby Pearl Street and Downtown Boulder’s restaurants, shopping, and entertainment puts Whittier in the middle of the city’s happenings.
 Bike down for lunch and stop by the local farmer’s market for a family-friendly outing.